Other Neighbourly Matters

 Foundation Surveyors can advise on which properties should be scheduled as part of a thorough third-party strategy to prevent spurious claims for damages.

-Even when Adjoining Owner(s) consent to the Party Wall Notice(s), Foundation Surveyor always recommend that a Schedule of Condition of the adjoining property is carried out in order to safeguard both parties’ position in the event of a dispute with regards to damages.
+Even when Adjoining Owner(s) consent to the Party Wall Notice(s), Foundation Surveyor always recommends that a Schedule of Condition of the adjoining property is carried out in order to safeguard both parties’ position in the event of a dispute with regards to damages.

 Ascertaining Boundary Position